 Bonuses that Engage Employees

-Most leaders want to use bonuses that engage employees and encourage them to strive to do their best work in a way that aligns with cultural norms.
+Most leaders want to use bonuses that engage employees and encourage them to strive to do their best work in a way that aligns with cultural norms and strategic priorities.
 Unfortunately, too many well-intentioned reward programs are confusing, misaligned, and wasteful.
 Is your bonus program aligned with your people and business strategies?

 The Most Common Bonuses Are Financial

 Talent management strategies and total rewards programs typically hand out bonuses to spur motivation and reward high performance.
-Most often these bonuses come in the form of financial gifts and the recipients are expected to spend the money on themselves in a way that makes sense for them.
+Most often these bonuses come in the form of financial gifts, and the recipients are expected to spend the money on themselves in a way that makes sense for them.
+Seems to make sense.

 Are Monetary Bonuses Effective?